-• "Report to the undertaking's board of directors and ensure that it is immediately aware of any irregularities or breaches of the investment objectives and investment guidelines".
+"Report to the Company's Board of Directors and ensure that it is immediately aware of any irregularities or breaches of the investment objectives and investment guidelines."

 The limits set by the investment guidelines demonstrate that this is a very conservative policy in terms of investment risks.
 Derivatives can only be used for hedging market risk, never for speculative purposes.
-Approval from the investment committee is required, when appropriate, and the regulatory body's eligibility criteria must be met.
+Approval from the Investment Committee is required, when appropriate, and the regulatory body's eligibility criteria must be met.

-Finally, the Investment Policy also sets down the authorisation limits for transactions, requiring authorisation from the board of directors for the largest investments.
+Finally, the Investment Policy also sets down the authorisation limits for transactions, requiring authorisation from the Board of Directors for the largest investments.